 7. Model deployment

-The model obtained after all the steps is not the best it could be achieved.
+Despite going through all the steps, the model we obtained is not the best it could have been.
 Nevertheless, it is still better than guessing randomly.

 The objective of the Response Optimization algorithm is to exploit the mathematical model to look for optimal operating conditions.
 Indeed, the predictive model allows us to simulate different operating scenarios and adjust the control variables to improve efficiency.